nonamebruhyes/interactive_traffic_simulation/README.md

 I used R2023a

 # how to run the simulation
+  0. Make sure everything is under the same folder
-  1. Change settings in "Z_Config.m"
+  1. Change settings in "Z_Setup.m"
   2. Type "Main_A_Simulation" in Command Window to run the simulation and interactive interface
   3. Type "Main_B_PlotTrajectory" in Command Window to plot the trajectories
   4. Type "Main_C_ReplayAnimation" in Command Window to replay an animation for the simulation process